ppy/osu-wiki/wiki/Tournaments/CFB/4/en.md

 ### Qualifiers

-- More detailed qualifiers result can be accessed via the statistics sheet inside [links section](#links).
+- More detailed qualifiers results can be accessed via the statistics sheet inside the [link section](#links).
 - Average rank is determined by the sum of the player's positions on each map divided by the number of maps played in the qualifiers.

 | Seed | Player | Average rank |